 What are the advantages of sea freight?

-• Cost-effective – sea freight is cheaper than air freight, especially heavy or large shipment.
+• Cost-effective – sea freight is cheaper than air freight, especially heavy or large shipments.

 • Duty and VAT – calculated as a percentage cost of goods plus the export cost

-• Different Options – More shipping options for seller and buyer to choose either taking entire containers or sharing with others depends on the loads.
+• Different Options – More shipping options for seller and buyer to choose either taking entire containers or sharing with others depending on the loads.

 • Specialist operators – Seller and buyer can ship goods from more or less anywhere in the world.

-• Eco Friendly – Ships have a minimal carbon footprint as they consume lesser fuel in comparison to air
+• Eco-Friendly – Ships have a minimal carbon footprint as they consume less fuel in comparison to air

 What are the disadvantages of sea freight?

-• Pricing – It not suitable for small loads, which more cost-effectively sent by air cargo or courier service.
+• Pricing – It is not suitable for small loads, which are more cost-effectively sent by air cargo or courier service.

-• Safety – It is easier to damage, misplaced, or lost during transit compared to air freight because of a high amount of time involvement from shipping to delivery.
-Sometimes it delayed or weather obstructions which can cause loss or damage to the shipment.
+• Safety – It is easier to damage, misplace, or lose during transit compared to air freight because of the high amount of time involved from shipping to delivery.
+Sometimes it is delayed or weather obstructions which can cause loss or damage to the shipment.

-• Tracking – Sea freight is not like air freight and courier, the customer unable to trace status due to transit time is longer and not fixed.
+• Tracking – Sea freight is not like air freight and courier, the customer is unable to trace the status due to transit time being longer and not fixed.

 DOWNLOAD CONTAINER DIMENSIONS